ComScore

 2. Orange

 “Nearly all shades of orange look great with red because they create dimensionality,” Freeman says.
-Orange is also a close color on the color wheel, offering a scheme close to the monochromatic technique.
+Orange is also a close color on the color wheel, so it can be part of an analogous color scheme or a scheme close to monochromatic.

 what colors go with red soft blue